-Bob started his life in a family of aviators.
-At age six, he sat in his first aircraft which was an Army Air Force, Vultee BT-13 at Teterboro Airport, NJ.
-He also took his first photograph with his Mother’s Kodak Box Camera.
-At age 8, he had an opportunity to take his first plane ride in the back seat of a Piper PA-11.
+Bob, who took his first photograph with his Mother’s Kodak Camera at age 8, came from a family of aviators.
+That same year, he sat in his first aircraft which was a U.S. Army Air Force, Vultee BT-13.
+He also had an opportunity to take his first plane ride in the back seat of a Piper PA-11 at his first Air Show.
 He was too small to see out of the window, but that experience changed his life forever.
 After that, he wanted to go to airports every weekend!